The Three Regimes of Offline-to-Online Reinforcement Learning: Empirical Study

 We use the regime classification introduced in Section~\ref{section:3} to organize our analysis and to interpret the outcomes of the fine-tuning methods.
 Each of the 63 experimental settings, defined by a unique combination of pretraining algorithm, dataset, and task, is assigned to one of the three regimes based on the relative performance of the pretrained policy and the offline dataset.
 Specifically, we conduct $t$-tests with a margin $\delta=0.05$ to assess whether the difference between $J(\pi_0)$ and $J(\pi_\mathcal{D})$ is statistically significant.
 The margin $\delta$ is introduced for robustness, since $J(\pi_\mathcal{D})$ is approximated by the dataset average return and small gaps between $J(\pi_0)$ and $J(\pi_\mathcal{D})$ may not be meaningful.
 It prevents over-interpreting numerical noise in regime assignment.
-The complete set of regime assignments is reported in Table~\ref{table:dataset-pi0} in the appendix. \paragraph{Online Fine-Tuning Phase.}
+The complete set of regime assignments is reported in Table~\ref{table:dataset-pi0} in the appendix.

-To ensure consistency between offline pretraining phase and online fine-tuning phase, we fine-tune each agent using the corresponding base algorithm.
+\textbf{Online fine-tuning phase.} To ensure consistency between offline pretraining phase and online fine-tuning phase, we fine-tune each agent using the corresponding base algorithm.
 Specifically, we fine-tune CalQL-pretrained agents using SAC~\citep{haarnoja2018soft} and ReBRAC-pretrained agents using TD3~\citep{fujimoto2018addressing}.
-For the deterministic BC pretraining, we use TD3 for fine-tuning to match its deterministic actor structure.
+For the deterministic BC pretraining, we use TD3 for fine-tuning to match its deterministic actor structure, and use ReBRAC when applying regularization.\looseness=-1